-Again we are given that mysterious image of John the Baptist, the burning and shining light who bore witness by his life and death to Jesus Christ.
+Again we see that mysterious image of John the Baptist, the burning and shining light who bore witness by his life and death to Jesus Christ.
 “He must increase, and I must decrease,” said this prophet, this man whose unique vocation was that he bridged the Old Testament and the New.
 Two weeks ago we saw that all of the scriptures bore witness to Jesus Christ; and now, this last prophet of the Old Covenant bears direct witness to Christ, baptizing Him, and seeing the Spirit of God come upon Him as a dove out of Heaven.
 This last prophet of the Old Covenant is the first prophet of the New Covenant.
 The Lord said through the prophet Isaiah, “Behold, I will do a new thing; now it shall spring forth; shall ye not know it?
 I will even make a way in the wilderness, and rivers in the desert (Isa.
 43: 19).”
 God called this prophet, this unique prophet, to show that the new thing, the New Covenant spoken of by Jeremiah the prophet (Jer.
 31:31f) was upon them.
-John’s father was a priest under the Law of Moses, a descendant of Aaron.
+John’s father was a priest under the Law of Moses, a descendent of Aaron.
 Therefore, John was also, by that Law, a priest.
 Yet, John the son of Zechariah, went into the desert to be the voice of one crying in the wilderness, “prepare the way of the Lord.”

 This Suffering servant, after His death in their place, rises and takes up a ministry of intercession for sinners.
 “When thou shalt make his soul an offering for sin, he shall see his seed, he shall prolong his days, and the pleasure of the LORD shall prosper in his hand.”
 A dead man cannot prolong his days unless he rises again.
 In this passage, His death and resurrection are priestly, because he dies as the one true sacrifice, the atonement, and after rising “he ever lives to make intercession for them,” that is, for those who come to God through Him (Hebrews 7:25).
 The Old Testament sacrifices on those altars foreshadowed His true sacrifice, just as our sacrifice on this altar, in which nothing is killed, proclaims it.
 In fact, there is only one Mass (Eucharist or Holy Communion), and always when it is offered anywhere in the world by the Church, it is joined to the one true sacrifice on Calvary.